 About the author

 Douglas invented Applied Information Economics, a measurement method that has proven useful supporting tricky decisions in IT, R&D and other situations.
-Douglas also wrote The Failure of Risk Management: Why it’s Broken and How to Fix It, which perhaps explains why there is a light sprinkling of risk management measurement examples in the present text.
-Information security/risk management professionals will feel right at home.
+Douglas also wrote The Failure of Risk Management: Why it’s Broken and How to Fix It, and How to Measure Anything in Cybersecurity Risk, betraying a professional interest shared with information security/risk management specialists like us.

 The book’s strengths

-Douglas’ core thesis is that, if you currently have no meaningful measures of something, then almost any observation of it probably counts as a worthwhile measurement since it provides additional information based (more or less) on fact.
-Just because an observation might be subjective and vague does not necessarily mean it is worthless.
-We might not be able to elaborate on why the Mona Lisa is such an iconic image in precise, scientific terms but that widely held subjective perception is certainly enough to account for a large part of its market value.
+Douglas’ core thesis is that, if you currently have no meaningful measures of something, then almost any observation of it probably constitutes a worthwhile measurement since it provides additional information based (to some extent) on fact.
+Although an observation might be subjective and vague, that does not necessarily make it worthless.
+We might not be able to elaborate on why the Mona Lisa is such an iconic image in precise, scientific terms, or quantify its artistic merit mathematically, but that widely held subjective perception accounts for a large part of its market value.

 To be frank, it’s hard to think of any substantive weaknesses in the book, except maybe for one issue stemming from my own peculiar bias.
-While I accept Douglas’ premise that observers can be taught to moderate their own biases (to some extent, anyway) in order to make their measurements more objective and accurate, I found the repeated references to ‘observer calibration’ a little distracting.
-Reading between the lines, it sounds as if Douglas sells ‘observer calibration’ courses.
-That said, Douglas outlines the process dropping big hints about how the calibration occurs, so this is at worst a soft-sell.
+While I accept Doug’s premise that observers can be taught to moderate their own biases (to some extent, anyway) in order to make their measurements more objective and accurate, I found the repeated references to ‘observer calibration’ a little distracting.
+Reading between the lines, it sounds as if the author sells ‘observer calibration’ courses.
+That said, Doug outlines the process dropping big hints about how the calibration occurs, so this is at worst a soft-sell.

 Utility and value of the book

-This book will cost you 30-odd dollars from Amazon.
-If you are anything like me, you will be thinking of real-world applications within the first few chapters, re-framing your own approach to measurement, and starting to make use of the measurement concepts before you finish reading it.
-Since very few business decisions would not be improved by better information, the book should pay for itself in a few hours and from there on it’s all gravy.
+This book will cost you but a few dollars.
+If you are anything like me, you will be thinking of real-world applications within the first few chapters, re-framing your own approach to measurement, and starting to make use of the measurement concepts before you even finish reading it.
+Given that few if any business decisions could not be improved by better information, the book should pay for itself in a few hours ... and from there on it’s gravy all the way.

 Get it.
 Read it.
 Contemplate it.
 Put it into action and pass it on.